COMP122-Intro-Digital-Music/interactive-music-web-app-zenhuggett/about/part3.md

   {
     "name" : "kick",
     "pitch" : "A3",
-    "pattern" : "1000",
+    "pattern" : "1...",
     "synth" : "mySampler"
   },
   {
     "name" : "claps",
     "pitch" : "C4",
-    "pattern" : "0000100000001000",
+    "pattern" : "0...1...0...1...",
     "synth" : "mySampler"
   },
   {
     "name" : "hi-hat",
     "pitch" : "F4",
-    "pattern" : "00010101110111010100110110010",
+    "pattern" : "...1.1.111.111.1.1..11.11..1.",
     "synth" : "mySampler"
   }
 ]
 ```

-**Part 2 - Sequences**
+**Part B - Sequences**

-In this project, you will also compose or arrange a set of short musical sequences.
+In this exercise, you will compose or arrange a set of short musical patterns by encoding note sequences as data in JSON format.
 They may be primarily melodic, but they can also be harmonic in nature (chord progressions).
 We will again construct an array of objects, each of which represents an individual sequence.
 The player app can then launch these sequences as stand-alone musical objects.
-They will play in time with the Transport's metrical grid, so that beats, samples, and sequences can all play along together.
+They will play in time with the Transport's metrical grid, so that beats, samples, and sequences can all play along together in sync.

 Each sequence object has a pre-defined structure: